BetterWrapper/GoNexus/README.md

 # GoNexus
+Before reading this readme, please note that GoNexus is not affiluated with the GoAnimate/Vyond Inc trademark.
+We do not make any profit off of this project whatsoever.
 ## About
 GoNexus is an LVM clone which brings back GoAnimate and GoAnimate for Schools.
 It's currently private and closed source but that'll change once it's released.
 This is a great alternative for FlashThemes if you have these problems:
 * The site is too slow and takes time to load even though I have good Wi-Fi like Starlink.